Arkansas forces seven turnovers, beats Ole Miss 33-21

 Linebacker Grant Morgan took Corral’s fifth interception 23 yards to the end zone for the game’s final score with 3:07 remaining.
 Hudson Clark’s third interception on Ole Miss’ ensuing drive sealed the game.

-Feleipe Franks was 21-of 34 passing for 244 yards with a touchdown and an interception for Arkansas.
+Feleipe Franks was 21-of-34 passing for 244 yards with a touchdown and an interception for Arkansas.
+He threw a 7-yard TD to Treylon Burks, who made a one-handed catch in the corner of the end zone, getting one foot inbounds before falling out.
+It pushed Arkansas’ lead from six to 12 with 7:36 left.

-Jerrion Ealy ran for 112 yards and a touchdown on 23 carries for the Rebels.
+Jerrion Ealy ran for 112 yards on 23 carries and a touchdown for the Rebels.

 THE TAKEAWAY